buddha-dharma/website/user/pages/code/sidebarpage.en.md

 - Groups are not quality controlled.
 We depend on members of a group to report if a group does not agree with this code of conduct.
 If a group does not feel right, there is nothing wrong with founding your own group.

 #### Goals
+- Connect practicioners with an authentic sangha nearby.
 - Make you feel better and empower you as a human being.
 - Advertise the group and help people that are too far away to found and advertise their own group.